ReDxDaGer/resume/Yash_mehrotra.typ

 *Google Developer Student Club - Indian Institute of Technology, Madras* #h(1fr) 01/2023 -- Present \
 Mentor, Linux and system commands
 - Became one of the founding volunteers for GDSC IITM’s Linux division
-- Hosted tech talk : Switching to Linux
+- Hosted tech talk : #link("https://gdsc.community.dev/events/details/developer-student-clubs-indian-institute-of-technology-iit-chennai-presents-dumping-windows-welcome-to-linux/")[Switching to Linux]
 - Leading a community of 140+ in system commands, troubleshooting and OS related problems \

 == skills.